BatteryDataAlliance/pymacnet/README.md

 ## <a name="Contributing"></a>Contributing

 As it exists now, `pymacnet` only implements a fraction of the messages supported by MacNet.
-Further work can be done to expand `pymacnet` to include more of the messages detailed in the MacNet documentation `docs/macnet_from_maccor_help.pdf`. s
+Further work can be done to expand `pymacnet` to include more of the messages detailed in the MacNet documentation `docs/macnet_from_maccor_help.pdf`.

 We welcome your help in expanding `pymacnet`!
-Please see the CONTRIBUTING.md file in this repository for contribution guideliens.
+Please see the [CONTRIBUTING.md](https://github.com/BattGenie/pymacnet/blob/main/CONTRIBUTING.md) file in this repository for contribution guideliens.

 ## <a name="Testing"></a>Testing